 Steve De Cou

 Georgia Gwinnett College named coaching veteran Steve DeCou its first-ever head men’s soccer coach in January of 2012, and in the time since, he has developed the Grizzlies into one of the nation’s top teams.
-DeCou’s first five GGC squads have posted a combined 65-20-9 record, with three Association of Independent Institutions championship titles over the last four years.
-DeCou has led GGC into the NAIA national tournament three times and produced four NAIA All-American selections, 11 NSCAA All-Region performers, and had seven players earn NAIA Scholar-Athlete distinction.
+DeCou’s first six GGC squads have posted a combined 78-24-11 record, with three Association of Independent Institutions championship titles over the last five years.
+DeCou has led GGC into the NAIA national tournament four times and produced six NAIA All-American selections, 13 NSCAA All-Region performers, and had seven players earn NAIA Scholar-Athlete distinction.

 The 2016 campaign saw DeCou lead the Grizzlies to the program’s third NAIA tournament berth in four seasons, an A.I.I. title and a 13-4-3 record.
 Led by four-year-senior and A.I.I.
 Player of the Year Lewis Sharpe in goal, the GGC defense was incredibly stingy, finishing seventh in the NAIA with 12 shutouts on the year.
 DeCou also assembled a host of attackers to lead the offense, as 11 different players notched goals for the Grizzlies.
 The season featured a win over then-No. 4 Thomas (Ga.) away from home, part of a 12-game unbeaten streak.
 Georgia Gwinnett posted five players on the All-A.I.I.
 First Team, leading all schools.
 The Grizzlies rolled by Fisher (Mass.) and Johnson & Wales (Colo.) in shutout fashion in Denver, Colo., to claim their third A.I.I. title in four seasons.
 At season’s end, Sharpe and junior attacker Samuel Sampaio Gomes earned NAIA All-American honorable mention recognition.